valeriangalliat/blog/2021/06/you-re-probably-doing-anchor-links-wrong.md

 contents.
 More technical users can still inspect the page to find the `id`s and use them as anchors.

-Sometimes, the smartest way to implement a non-standard feature, might be to... not?
+Sometimes, the smartest way to implement a nonstandard feature, might be to... not?

 ## Another take on accessible permalinks